-Like their parent strain, Golden Emperor shrooms are quite potent and provide users with a deeply introspective and meaningful trip.
-They’re a very reliable mushroom for taking deep introspective dives and microdosing alike.
+Like their parent strain, Golden Emperor shrooms are reliable for taking deep introspective dives and microdosing alike.
 These shrooms can be very strong but are less likely than other strains (such as Penis Envy) to force you into psychedelic dimensions you’re not ready to enter.

 Golden Emperor Shroom Specs

 |Potency||Above Average 💪|